Kluvens/Microeconomics/Terminologies.md

 ![image](https://user-images.githubusercontent.com/95273765/201509041-fca113cc-4130-4ec2-a9ff-71a716fe324d.png)

+To maximise total surplus, the monopolist must continue to supply as long as the price exceeds the marginal cost. (when price = marginal cost).

+By decreasing the price slightly, they will sell a larger quantity.

 ## Competition Law
 Competition Law denotes laws intended to foster market competition by regulating the anti-competitive conduct of firms.